 Analyzing Anglogold Ashanti's Unusual Options Activity

-Anglogold Ashanti (NYSE:AU) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $19.66 following the option alert.
+Anglogold Ashanti (NYSE:AU) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $19.36 following the option alert.

 - Option Type: SWEEP